 Sharp HealthCare offers a diabetes education program to help those with Type 1, Type 2 and gestational diabetes manage their care.
 Sharp Health Plan also offers a

-diabetes and hypertension preventive care checklist to help you manage the condition before it becomes serious.
+diabetes and hypertension preventive care checklist to help you manage the condition before

 Getting tested and taking preventive measures are the best ways to reduce your risk of diabetes.